bailey27/cppcryptfs/README.md

 The default number of per-filesystem threads is still 1.
 Using 0 will cause Dokany to choose an appropriate number of threads.

+I/O buffer size (KB):

+This setting controls the maximum size of reads and writes that cppcryptfs does on the underlying fileystem.

+cppcryptfs actually does I/O in multiples of the encrypted block size, which is 4,128 bytes.
+So when you specify 4KB, the buffer size is really 4,128 bytes, and when you specify 1024KB, the buffer size is really 1,056,768 bytes.

+Increasing the I/O buffer size may result in improved performance, especially when the underlying filesystem is a remote network filesystem.

+The default is the original 4KB size.
+When this size is used, the code paths are almost exactly the same as they were before the I/O buffer size setting was added.

-Changing this value affects all filesystems that are subsequently mounted.
+Changing values on the settings page affects all filesystems that are subsequently mounted.
 Any filesystems that are already mounted will not be affected.

 Reverse Mode